Anatomy of the Human Spine

 The spine is made of 33 individual bones stacked one on top of the other.
-Ligaments and muscles connect the bones together and keep them aligned.
-The spinal column provides the main support for your body, allowing you to stand upright, bend, and twist.
-Protected deep inside the bones, the spinal cord connects your body to the brain, allowing movement of your arms and legs.
+This spinal column provides the main support for your body, allowing you to stand upright, bend, and twist, while protecting the spinal cord from injury.
 Strong muscles and bones, flexible tendons and ligaments, and sensitive nerves contribute to a healthy spine.
-Keeping your spine healthy is vital if you want to live an active life without back pain.
+Yet, any of these structures affected by strain, injury, or disease can cause pain.

 When viewed from the side, an adult spine has a natural S-shaped curve.
 The neck (cervical) and low back (lumbar) regions have a slight concave curve, and the thoracic and sacral regions have a gentle convex curve (Fig. 1).
 The curves work like a coiled spring to absorb shock, maintain balance, and allow range of motion throughout the spinal column.